-The library offers its users a printer/copier that is connected to each student's account.
-New students are assigned a PIN # by the IT Department before the start of their first semester of enrollment.
-This PIN # will remain in effect for the duration of enrollment. \$10.00 is loaded on each account each semester (with no rollover).
-Copies are \$.05 for black and white and \$.10 for color.
-Scanning is free to an email address or flash drive.
+The library offers its users a printer/copier/scanner that is connected to each student's account.
+New students are assigned a PIN # by the IT Department.
+Each semester, each student account is loaded with \$10 for printing and copying charges (\$.05 for black and white and \$.10 for color).
+Students may pay to load an additional \$25 to their accounts by contacting the Business Office.
+Note that balances are not refundable and do not roll over to new semesters.
 Printing can be done from any of the computers in the library to the copier/printer located in the library.
-More information on print services can be found posted by the printer/copier in the library.
-Students may load additional value to their account through the Business Office.
+Scanning to an email address is free.